yangKJ/Harbeth/README.md

 ### CocoaPods

-If you want import opencv image module:
+- If you want to import opencv image module, you need in your Podfile:

 ```
 pod 'OpencvQueen'